ggtd/Let-s-Encrypt-Certificates-Management-Console-API/README.md

 On the first run, the application will create the required SQLite database file.
 Navigate your browser to: http://x.x.x.x:9181/ to access the GUI.

-##Documentation##
-The documentation for API calls are included in the application itself.
-Look for the “API Documentation” tab in main menu.

-Have fun!

 ##Domain Validation(Autentification) via Webroot##
 To be able to issue certificates you shoud run an Apache server with empty webroot. (default on Debian) Then redirect all traffic for location /.well-known/acme-challenge to the same machine where you host the Management application.